Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Introduction

 Based on this concept, we show that if quantum hardware noise induces metastability, both digital and analog algorithms can be designed in a noise-aware fashion, achieving intrinsic resilience without requiring redundant encoding.
 This approach differs from conventional strategies, such as quantum error correction~\cite{lidar2013quantum,Terhal2015} and decoherence-free subspaces~\cite{Lidar1998,Lidar2014}, which rely on adding extra qubits to encode information, introducing the experimental challenge of implementing non-transverse operations.
 While recent works have explored similar directions to tackling decoherence~\cite{funcke2024robustness, LuisPedroGarcaPintos2025, Berberich2025, berberich2025robustness, zeng2025fundamentalcostsnoiserobustquantum}, a major limitation remains: existing methods lack an efficient way to compute a noise resilience metric.
-Typically, they require classical simulation of the quantum algorithm, preventing simultaneous evaluation of noise resilience and attainment of quantum advantage.
+Typically, they require full classical simulation of the quantum algorithm, thereby preventing simultaneous evaluation of noise resilience and the attainment of quantum advantage.

-To address this shortcoming, we introduce a noise resilience measure that, under standard assumptions on the noise model, can be efficiently upper bounded for a wide class of algorithms without requiring full classical simulation.
-Moreover, in addition to presenting a general theoretical framework, we illustrate our theory with applications on well-known algorithms such as variational quantum algorithms~\cite{Peruzzo2014, Cerezo2021} and adiabatic state preparation~\cite{asp, Albash2018}.
-Importantly, our work extends beyond theoretical proposals--- we present experimental evidence supporting the presence of metastable noise, for IBM's superconducting devices and D-Wave's quantum annealers~\cite{JohnsonQuantum2011}.
+To address this shortcoming, we introduce a noise vulnerability measure, $\mathcal{V}$, that, under standard assumptions on the noise model, can be efficiently computed for a wide class of algorithms without requiring complete knowledge of the algorithm's output.
+Importantly, we show that computing $\mathcal{V}$ enables the derivation of a worst-case fidelity bound between the ideal algorithmic output and its noisy counterpart.
+Moreover, in addition to presenting a general theoretical framework, we illustrate our theory with applications to well-known algorithms such as variational quantum algorithms~\cite{Peruzzo2014, Cerezo2021} and adiabatic state preparation~\cite{asp, Albash2018}.
+Importantly, our work extends beyond theoretical proposals--- we present experimental evidence supporting the presence of metastable noise for IBM's superconducting devices and D-Wave's quantum annealers~\cite{JohnsonQuantum2011}.
 These results suggest that metastability can be directly leveraged to enhance algorithmic performance on near-term quantum hardware.